 \section{Abstract}

 Interpretability of reinforcement learning policies is essential for many real-world tasks but learning such interpretable policies is a hard problem.
-Particularly rule-based policies such as decision trees and rules lists are difficult to optimize due to their non-differentiability.
-While existing techniques can learn verifiable decision tree policies there is no guarantee that the learners generate a decision that performs optimally.
+Particularly, rule-based policies such as decision trees and rules lists are difficult to optimize due to their non-differentiability.
+While existing techniques can learn verifiable decision tree policies, there is no guarantee that the learners generate a policy that performs optimally.
 In this work, we study the optimization of size-limited decision trees for Markov Decision Processes (MPDs) and propose OMDTs: Optimal MDP Decision Trees.
-Given a user-defined size limit and MDP formulation OMDT directly maximizes the expected discounted return for the decision tree using Mixed-Integer Linear Programming.
-By training optimal decision tree policies for different MDPs we empirically study the optimality gap for existing imitation learning techniques and find that they perform sub-optimally.
+Given a user-defined size limit and MDP formulation, OMDT directly maximizes the expected discounted return for the decision tree using Mixed-Integer Linear Programming.
+By training optimal tree policies for different MDPs we empirically study the optimality gap for existing imitation learning techniques and find that they perform sub-optimally.
 We show that this is due to an inherent shortcoming of imitation learning, namely that complex policies cannot be represented using size-limited trees.
 In such cases, it is better to directly optimize the tree for expected return.
-While there is generally a trade-off between the performance and interpretability of machine learning models, we find that OMDTs limited to a depth of 3 often perform close to the optimal limit.
+While there is generally a trade-off between the performance and interpretability of machine learning models, we find that on small MDPs, depth 3 OMDTs often perform close to optimally.